 - facing scientific or technological uncertainty.

-This might occur where an existing solution is someone else’s trade secret, so the information regarding how the original was created is not available to you.
+- An existing solution is someone else’s trade secret and information about how the original was created is not available to you.

 In an alternative scenario, a product which has the same performance characteristics as an existing solution can still be eligible for R&D tax credits if you have achieved it in a fundamentally different way.